 Directions via Google Maps

 Although handball is one of the most popular games in the city and has long been identified with New York, depictions of hand-played ball games have been discovered in Egyptian tombs dated to 2000 BC, and in Arizona and Nicaragua, dated to 1500 BC.
-Not only a historic artifact, handball has its place in literature; Homer’s The Odyssey describes a handball game invented by Anagalla, Princess of Sparta.
+Handball also has its place in literature: Homer’s Odyssey describes a handball game invented by Anagalla, Princess of Sparta.

 Descending from such activities is the modern American incarnation of handball, which was first introduced by Irish immigrants in the late-19th century.
 The Irish sport, known as hard handball, dates back 1,000 years, and is one of the most popular games in Ireland.
 Parks-sponsored citywide handball tournaments date at least as far back as 1948.
-The first was held at Heckscher Playground on 63 Street and West Drive in Central Park.
+The first was held at Heckscher Playground in Central Park.
 Bounded by 102 Street, 62nd Avenue, and Yellowstone Boulevard, Handball Haven pays tribute to this enduring game.